-Creating an exercise-friendly home
+Creating an Exercise-Friendly Home

 One-on-one play is certainly important, but it’s no secret that cats enjoy their solitude.
 When it comes to exercise, nothing is more important than establishing an exercise-friendly environment.
 Cats love to jump, climb, and scratch just as much as they love to hide and explore, so you’ll need to help them do all of the above!

-Climbing opportunities: Cats adore climbing, and it’s wonderful exercise.
-Provide them with cat trees. these are also great for scratching, install wall-mounted shelves, or repurpose furniture to create elevated spaces.
+Climbing Opportunities: Cats adore climbing, and it’s wonderful exercise.
+Provide them with cat trees (these are also great for scratching!), install wall-mounted shelves, or repurpose furniture to create elevated spaces.

 Indoor Cardio: If you’d like to see your cat do their best hamster impression, you can buy them an exercise wheel to help them run or walk in your home.
 (Yes, these exist.)
-This is particularly useful in flats or small homes with limited space.
+This is particularly useful in apartments or small homes with limited space.

-“Catios” for safe outdoor exploration: We wouldn’t recommend free-ranging outdoor exploration — it’s been shown to reduce feline life expectancy by several years.
+“Catios” for Safe Outdoor Exploration: We wouldn’t recommend free-ranging outdoor exploration — it’s been shown to reduce feline life expectancy by several years.
 But an enclosed outdoor “catio” is a great way to provide fresh air and sensory stimulation without putting your feline friend at risk.

-Customising your environment to your cat’s unique needs will help keep them active and content.
+Customizing your environment to your cat’s unique needs will help keep them active and content.